wp-plugins/users-ultra/readme.txt

 7. Dahsboard

 == Changelog ==

+= 1.0.53 (05-18-2014) =
+* Bug Fix - Photo edition has been fixed.
+* New Feature - New shortcodes has been added to the Users Ultra Button in the WP editor.
+* New Feature - Lightbox for User's galleries.
+Now the users can choice to display either photos in a single page or by using fancy lightbox gallery.

 = 1.0.52 (05-17-2014) =
 * Improvements - Mailchimp checkbox has been fixed.
 Now, the checkbox looks much more modern.
 Please don't forget to input your API key otherwise the checkbox is not displayed.
 Thanks